An overview of the upcoming legislation, policy and strategy in the UK’s waste and manufacturing sectors, and delays caused by the COVID-19 pandemic.

 Description: The aim of the Bill is to set targets, plans and policies for tackling the environmental and climate crisis and to deliver on the UK’s 25 Year Environment Plan.
 The Bill includes resource and waste management, air quality, water usage, restoring green spaces, and the regulation of chemicals (an amendment of REACH legislation).

-COVID-19 update: This Bill was under consideration by a Public Bill Committee, but due to the current global pandemic, the sittings of the Committee have been suspended until further notice.
+COVID-19 update: This Bill was under consideration by a Public Bill Committee, but due to the current global pandemic, the sittings of the Committee have been delayed.
+The Committee is now scheduled to report by Thursday 25 June 2020.

 Introduction date: April 2022